-The information in this presentation includes forward-looking statements that involve risks and uncertainties that could materially affect our expected financial position, liquidity, cash flows, results of operations and business strategy, potential acquisition opportunities, other plans and objectives for operations, maintenance capital requirements, expected production and costs, reserves, hedging activities, capital investments and other guidance.
+The information in this document includes forward-looking statements that involve risks and uncertainties that could materially affect our expected results of operations, liquidity, cash flows and business prospects.
+Such statements specifically include our expectations as to our future financial position, liquidity, cash flows, results of operations and business strategy, potential acquisition opportunities, other plans and objectives for operations, maintenance capital requirements, expected production and costs, reserves, hedging activities, capital investments and other guidance.
 Actual results may differ from anticipated results, sometimes materially, and reported results should not be considered an indication of future performance.
 You can typically identify forward-looking statements by words such as aim, anticipate, achievable, believe, budget, continue, could, effort, estimate, expect, forecast, goal, guidance, intend, likely, may, might, objective, outlook, plan, potential, predict, project, seek, should, target, will or would and other similar words that reflect the prospective nature of events or outcomes.
-For any such forward-looking statement that includes a statement of the assumptions or bases underlying such forward-looking statement, we caution that, while we believe such assumptions or bases to be reasonable and make them in good faith, assumed facts or bases almost always vary from actual results, sometimes materially.
+For any such forward-looking statement that includes a statement of the assumptions or bases underlying such forward-looking statement, we caution that, while we believe such assumptions or bases almost always vary from actual results, sometimes materially.
 Material risks that may affect our results of operations and financial position appear in Risk Factors in our final prospectus dated July 25, 2018 as filed with the SEC pursuant to Rule 424(b)(4) of the Securities Act of 1933, as amended, on July 27, 2018 (the "prospectus").